robertfrosty/shift-yt-optimizer/README.md

 ![logo icon of shift-yt-optimizer](./ui/icons/icon128px.png)
 # shift-yt-optimizer Chrome Extension
+Chrome extension to hide/reduce the number of videos shown on YouTube.

 **Published & Featured**

 https://chrome.google.com/webstore/detail/shift-youtube-optimizer/hfndjegliabemhpfcdecfehlipjdnecp

 ***Update Pending Review From Google [v.1.1.0]***

 -Updated parameters for 'hideWatched' mode

 -Fixed function and added parameters for 'hideWorkMode'

 Need to update parameters to also hide mixes, podcasts and shorts (and any other new types that I've missed)

-***Update Reviewed And Approved From Google [v.1.0.3]***

--Fixed faulty 'hideWatched' func

--Add alpha 'hideWorkMode' func

-Chrome extension to hide/reduce the number of videos shown on YouTube.

 ![screenshot of shift-yt-optimizer in use](./screenshots/shift_yt_screenshot1.PNG)